jeremysb1/pong/README.md

 # Pong Game

-I built a multiplayer pong game using sockets.
+Building a multiplayer pong game using sockets.